Daily readings

 Wednesday, November 4, 2026

 Saint Charles Borromeo, Bishop.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Charles Borromeo, Bishop